Front-Running Protection for Distributed Exchanges using Tamper-Resistant Round Trip Time Measurements: Evaluation

 \subsubsection{Permissive Mode}

 Figure 3 shows the accuracy of the RTT estimation algorithm in permissive mode.
 90\% of the RTT estimates were within 15\% of the actual RTT.

-Given that the permissive mode of the RTT estimation algorithm differs from the strict mode only in that it doesn't require the last hop latency to be included in the estimate, we infer that the fat tail to the left is due to the missing latency from the last hop.
-If the type of subnet is known, e.g. residential vs. cloud, or prior RTT assessments produced a measure of the RTT difference between any IP address in the target subnet and its router, then this last hop latency can be added to the estimate in order to increase the accuracy.
-Running ODIN in permissive mode improves assessment speed, stealth, and tamper-resistance.
+Given that the permissive mode of the RTT estimation algorithm differs from the strict mode only in that it does not require the last hop latency to be included in the estimate, we infer that the fat tail to the left is due to the missing latency from the last hop.
+If the type of subnet is known, e.g. residential vs cloud, or prior RTT assessments produced a measure of the RTT difference between any IP address in the target subnet and its router, then a last hop latency estimate can be added to the estimate in order to increase the accuracy.
+Running ODIN in permissive mode improves assessment speed, stealth, and tamper resistance.